punitkatiyar/express-master-guide/04.express-middleware/readme.md

 - Application-Level	Applies globally using app.use() (e.g., logging, authentication).

-- Router-Level	Used for specific routes using router.use() (e.g., route-specific authentication).
+- Router-Level	Used for specific routes using router.use().

-- Built-in Middleware	Includes express.json(), express.urlencoded(), and express.static().
+- Built-in Middleware	Includes express.json().

 - Error-Handling	Handles errors with (err, req, res, next).